Wrinkle-resistant fabric

 Wrinkle-resistant or permanent press or durable press is a finishing method for textiles that avoids creases and wrinkles and provides a better appearance for the articles.
 Most cellulosic fabrics and blends of cellulosic-rich fabrics tend to crease or wrinkle.
 A durable press finish makes them dimensionally stable and crease-free.
 The finishing includes chemical finishing as well as mechanical finishing.
 Wrinkle-resistant finishes were developed in the early 20th century as a way to deal with fabrics derived from cotton, rayon, and linen, which were found to wrinkle easily and retain the wrinkles.
 These treatments have a lasting effect on the fabric.
-Synthetics like polyester, nylon, acrylic, and olefin have a natural resistance to wrinkles and a greater stability since they do not absorb water as efficiently.
+Synthetics such as polyester, nylon, acrylic, and olefin have a natural resistance to wrinkles and a greater stability since they do not absorb water as efficiently.

 These fabrics are textiles that have been treated to resist external stress and hold their shape.
 Clothing made from this fabric does not need to be ironed and may be sold as non-iron, no-iron, wash-and-wear, durable press, and easy care.
 While fabric cleaning and maintenance may be simplified, some wearers experience decreased comfort.

 History

 Advances in producing permanent press fabrics involved a series of agents that crosslink the cellulose-based fibers that comprise most clothing.
 Wrinkle resistant treatments have been used since 1929, when cotton fabrics were treated with a solution of urea and formaldehyde.
 The chemical treatment stiffened the fabric, thus making it wrinkle-resistant.

 Starting in the 1940s, a series of urea-formaldehyde derivatives were introduced.
 Technical issues overcome included yellowing, odor, and the tendency of some agents to accelerate the degradation of fabrics by bleaches.

 By the 1950s, fabrics made from synthetics and treated cotton were described as "wash-and-wear" to point out that there was no need to iron them.
 The claim was thought somewhat dubious in the sense that they could require some touch-up ironing.
 In 1953, Brooks Brothers manufactured wash-and-wear shirts using a blend of Dacron, polyester, and a wrinkle-free cotton that was invented by Ruth R. Benerito, which they called "Brooksweave".

-In the 1960s and 1970s, the developments in the chemistry of textile-treatments led to the discovery of DMDHEU, a chemical agent that made possible a low-cost but superior-quality production of permanent-pressed fabrics, which are now known as durable-pressed finishes.
+In the 1960s and 1970s, the developments in the chemistry of textile-treatments led to the discovery of DMDHEU, a chemical agent that made possible a low-cost but superior-quality production of permanent-pressed fabrics, which are now known as durable-press finishes.
 However, these processes weakened clothes; as a result, they wore out faster.